loiseaujc/QuadProg/paper/paper.md

 - Sources have been translated from FORTRAN 77 fixed-form to Fortran 90 free-from.
 - All obsolescent features (`goto`, `continue`, etc) have been removed and the code base now is fully compliant with the Fortran 2018 standard.
-- Calls to appropriate `blas` functions now replace most hand-crafted implementations for improved performances.
+- Calls to appropriate `blas` and `lapack` functions now replace most hand-crafted or `linpack` implementations for improved performances.
-- Calls to appropriate `lapack` functions now replace the functionalities originally provided by `linpack`.

 While we retained the definition of the original interfaces (see `qpgen1` and `qpgen2`), we also provide modern object-oriented interfaces (see `qp_problem`) as well as utility functions to solve non-negative least-squares (`nnls`) and bounded-variables least-squares (`bvls`).